 Subjects used a five-point Likert scale with one (not satisfied at all) to three (neutral) to five (very much satisfied).
-With the overall, combined mean of 3.6 across all setups, the satisfaction was on the positive side.
+With a mean of 3.6 across all setups, the satisfaction was on the positive side.
 We then performed a pairwise Kruskal-Wallis test (with adjusted significance level for alpha inflation correction).
-The Kruskal-Wallis test is a non-parametric test that allows to check whether more than two non-normally distributed samples are drawn from the same distribution-i.e., it assesses whether data samples differ significantly from each other [37].
+The Kruskal-Wallis test is a non-parametric test that allows to check whether more than two non-normally distributed samples are drawn from the same distribution-i.e., it assesses whether data samples differ significantly from each other (30).
 This yielded a significantly lower satisfaction for 2D Desktop users (mean = 2.79) compared to those in VR Tabletop (mean = 4) and VR Standup (mean = 3.93).
 The result of the VR setups does not differ significantly from each other.
-We thus accept both H6a and
+We thus accept both H6a and H6b.
+We found no correlations between satisfaction and prior experience with 3D software, first-person shooters, or VR.